-Strengths Limitations or weaknesses + modular design and seamless integration between - Expensive, but available to research institutions at modules reduced rates if used for educational purposes and + wide range of applications including tidal flows density flows, other advection-dispersion problems, - Considerable collection and time requirement for advanced water quality modelling, agent based acquisition of date for effective use. modelling and sediment dynamics Significant expertise (training course) required to umanu drivan usar intarfasas use + menu-unven user interfaces + includes a large number of productivity tools to prepare input and interpretation as well as presentation of results + extensive documentation, user support, yearly updates and "ecosystem" templates available Summary: MIKE3 is a sophisticated modelling suite that can be used for many different purposes.
+Strengths Limitations or weaknesses + modular design and seamless integration between - Expensive, but available to research institutions at modules reduced rates if used for educational purposes and non-commercial work. + wide range of applications including tidal flows, Considerable collection and time requirement for density flows, other advection-dispersion problems, - Considerable collection and time requirement for advanced water quality modelling, agent based acquisition of date for effective use. modelling and sediment dynamics - Significant expertise (training course) required to + menu-driven user interfaces use + includes a large number of productivity tools to prepare input and interpretation as well as presentation of results Lastancius documentation ucor cunnert vearly + extensive documentation, user support, yearly updates and "ecosystem" templates available Summary: MIKE3 is a sophisticated modelling suite that can be used for many different purposes.
 It is a flexible system comprised of different modules, several of which are useful for aquaculture.